karthikvijayakumar/EVA/Phase 2 Session 10/README.md

         Defines the replay buffer to store and sample experiences from and the policy evaluation function
     4. main.py

-        Main script that runs the training
+        Main script that runs the training and inference

         Just run